-Both of these issues can be mitigated by having the system instead generate a proof object: a formal argument for why a given statement follows or does not follow.
+This can be mitigated by having the system instead generate a proof object: a formal argument for why a given statement follows or does not follow.
 Once generated, a proof object's validity can be checked without requiring any knowledge of how it was created, thus avoiding the need to trust or verify the (potentially complicated) search and generation procedures.
-The de Bruijn criterion (Barendregt and Wiedijk 2005) describes theorem provers which produce proof objects that are trivial to check by independent proof checker programs (which are themselves easily verified, due to their simplicity); examples are Coq (Barras et al. 1997) and Isabelle (Nipkow, Paulson, and Wenzel 2002).
+Theorem provers which produce proof objects that are trivial to check by independent proof checker programs (which are themselves easily verified, due to their simplicity) satisfy the de Bruijn criterion (Barendregt and Wiedijk 2005); examples are Coq (Barras et al. 1997) and Isabelle/HOL (Nipkow, Paulson, and Wenzel 2002).

 Proof objects are not a complete solution to understandability, since they can still be quite inscrutable to human users.
 This often depends on how closely the chosen formal system is able to encode the user's ideas: for example, the formal proof of the Kepler Conjecture was performed using a system of Higher Order Logic (HOL) (Hales et al. 2015) whose proof objects (natural-deduction style derivations), whilst tedious, are in principle understandable to a user experienced with both the software and problem domain.
 The same cannot be said of the Boolean Pythagorean Triples problem, a statement of Ramsey theory involving the structure of the natural numbers.
-Rather than taking a high-level approach like HOL, the authors of (Heule, Kullmann, and Marek 2016) analysed sets $\{0..n\}$ for larger and larger n, encoding these restricted versions of the problem into the language of boolean satisfiability (SAT), and found that the problem is unsatisfiable for n = 7825, and hence for the natural numbers as a whole.
+Rather than taking a highlevel approach like HOL, (2016) analysed sets $\{0 \dots n\}$ for larger and larger n, encoding these restricted versions of the problem into the language of boolean satisfiability (SAT), and found that the problem is unsatisfiable for n = 7825, and hence for the natural numbers as a whole.
 In this case, the proof object demonstrates this unsatisfiability using 200 terabytes of propositional logic clauses (compressable to 68 gigabytes).
 Not only is this far too much for any human to comprehend, but the concepts used in the proof (boolean formulae) are several layers removed from the actual problem statement (natural numbers, subsets and pythagorean triples).